hivesolutions/scudum/doc/kernel.md

     VARIANT=large VERSION=current kernel.install

+Special versions of the kernel exist for the ARM process environment specially for usage under the Raspberry Pi infra-structure for that the `crosstool` toolchain is required:

+    scu install scudum-system crosstool-rasp
+    KARCH=arm \
+    KTARGET=/opt/arm-rasp-linux-gnueabi/bin/arm-rasp-linux-gnueabi \
+    VARIANT=rasp1 \
+    DEPLOY=1 \
+    kernel.build

 ## Upgrading

 The upgrading operation may be a complex one as it involves changing the configuration files